Call for Applications

 There is no deadline.
 Proposals will be evaluated on an ongoing basis until the available budget of the fiscal year ($30k) is depleted.

-Projects should be submitted electronically at this link.
+Projects should be submitted electronically [proposals are not being accepted at this time].
 Applicants can expect to receive an answer within two weeks, and the money will typically be available four weeks after the funding decision.

 The Graduate Research Grants aim to support innovative research in the field of diversity science.
 The proposed research can be fundamental or applied, and it can advance knowledge on diversity, equity, and inclusion over the short or long term.
 The goal of the Institute for Diversity Science is to generate knowledge that will help us develop concrete solutions to diversity-related problems that our society faces.
 A definition of diversity science can be found on the website of the Institute for Diversity Science (see tab What is Diversity Science?).